xuanlongvts/GitComplete/start-web/README.md

 This is description for Starter Web Project

-Adding a line for rebase example
+Adding a line for rebase example, (Branch myFeature) text after rebase

 ## Introduction